Figma vs InVision 2026: Which Design Tool Actually Wins?

 Figma Overview

 Figma's origin story is genuinely interesting — it bet everything on browser-based architecture at a time when everyone else was shipping desktop apps.
 That gamble paid off spectacularly.
-In 2026, Figma isn't just a design tool; it's the connective tissue between designers, engineers, and product managers in thousands of tech teams worldwide.
-Fun fact: it's also quietly become the default tool taught in most UX bootcamps, which means the talent pipeline already knows how to use it before they're hired.
+In 2026, Figma isn't just a design tool; it's become the connective tissue between designers, engineers, and product managers in thousands of tech teams worldwide.
+It's also quietly become the default tool taught in most UX bootcamps, which means the talent pipeline already knows how to use it before they walk in the door.

 Core Features

 Prototyping has matured significantly.
-Figma now supports variables, conditional logic, and component-level interactions, meaning you can prototype dynamic UI states without reaching for a secondary tool.
-The introduction of Dev Mode — available on paid plans — was a genuine game-changer for handoff: engineers get direct CSS, iOS/Android code snippets, and a measured inspection view that doesn't require a separate export workflow.
+Figma now supports variables, conditional logic, and component-level interactions, meaning you can prototype dynamic UI states without switching tools.
+The introduction of Dev Mode — available on paid plans — was genuinely game-changing for handoff.
+Engineers get direct CSS, iOS/Android code snippets, and a measured inspection view that skips the export workflow entirely.

-FigJam, Figma's whiteboard product, ships with most plans and handles diagramming, retrospectives, and async design reviews comfortably.
-It's not trying to replace Miro for hardcore workshop facilitation, but for quick ideation?
-It's better than people give it credit for.
+FigJam, Figma's whiteboard product, ships with most plans and handles diagramming, retrospectives, and async design reviews really well.
+It's not trying to replace Miro for serious workshop facilitation, but for quick ideation?
+It's better than people realize.

 Pricing

-One thing that's genuinely underrated: viewers are free on all paid plans.
-Most stakeholders don't need edit access anyway, which means you're not paying per-seat for every PM and exec who wants to look at a mockup.
+One thing that doesn't get enough credit: viewers are free on all paid plans.
+Most stakeholders don't need edit access anyway, so you're not paying per-seat for every PM and exec who wants to look at a mockup.

 What Figma Is Best For